muchaeljohn739337-cloud/advancia-platform-backup/README.md

 - `deploy-vercel.ps1` - Deploy frontend to Vercel
 - `scripts/trigger-render-deploy.sh` - Trigger backend deploy on Render
 - `scripts/render-smoke.ps1` - Test deployed backend health

 ---

+## 🤖 Copilot Chat Instructions

+This repo includes `.github/copilot-instructions.md` with auto-apply front matter so Copilot Chat loads our repo guidance by default.

+Enable in VS Code:

+- Open Settings and enable `GitHub Copilot Chat › Experimental: Prompt Files`.
+- In the Chat gear menu, ensure `Instructions` shows the file as active.

+Optional debug:

+- Run `Developer: Set Log Level...` → Trace.
+- Run `Developer: Show Logs...` → Window, then confirm log lines mentioning `[InstructionsContextComputer]` show 1 Copilot instructions file added.

+Note: Some organizations disable prompt files; if you do not see the setting, it may be restricted.

+---